shpml/fundamentals/05_chapter/08_assesment.md

 **NOTE**: You'll want to use hashtags to create empty links for now!

-5) Add a horizontal rule underneath after your closing paragraph tag.
+5) Add a horizontal rule after your closing paragraph tag.

-6) Style your navbar by removing default stylings and adding a background color of #808080 in your css file.
+6) Style your navbar by adding a background color of #808080 in your css file.
 The navbar should now look grey!

 7) Color and position your navbar items.
 Follow the steps below: